chris-short/devopsish.com/content/post/136/index.md

 [Developers don't understand CORS](https://fosterelli.co/developers-dont-understand-cors) — CORS is something I'm *guaranteed* to RTFM before even thinking about touching anything remotely close to cross origin related.
 The security implications are too high.

-[Kubernetes productivity tips and tricks](https://www.padok.fr/en/blog/kubernetes-productivity-tips) — "Here’s are Kubernetes tips and tricks to code and deploy faster."
+[Kubernetes productivity tips and tricks](https://www.padok.fr/en/blog/kubernetes-productivity-tips) — "Here's are Kubernetes tips and tricks to code and deploy faster."

 [9 Steps to Awesome with Kubernetes](https://learning.oreilly.com/live-training/courses/9-steps-to-awesome-with-kubernetes/0636920283713/) — Live Training from fellow Red Hatter, Burr Sutter.
 "For Developers, learn nine simple and practical steps that will take you from Kubernetes novice to cloud native application architect."